Signed in as:

 ‘I have seen the long-lasting effects of racism and how we come to internalise degrading comments aimed at cultures/people who should be celebrated rather than disrespected/ignored or threatened with violence.
 On Your Side has offered a hub for those in need of support & I look forward to a change desperately needed’.

-Jacqueline is the CEO of Videre est Credere, an award-winning NGO that partners with frontline communities to document and expose human rights abuses.
+Jacqueline is a consultant and the former CEO of Videre est Credere, an award-winning NGO that partners with frontline communities to document and expose human rights abuses.
 She serves on the International Criminal Court’s Technology Advisory Board and advises governments, NGOs, and international organisations on working securely and effectively in crisis situations.
 She brings decades of policy, fundraising, operations, strategy, and advocacy experience to her systems change work and to our Board.

 Mariko is the Executive Director of the Southeast and East Asian Centre (SEEAC), a grass-roots organisation led by and for migrants, refugees and people seeking asylum from Southeast and East Asian countries living in the UK.
 She brings over a decade of experience working in the civil society sector, from community organising to grant making and national and international policy advocacy, in Asia and Europe.
 Her areas of focus are human rights, migration, labour rights, gender and minority rights.